 While performing a High Jump, your total reach is a number of feet equal to 1 + your Strength Modifier added to 1.5 x your height.

-Example: A character with a +4 Strength Modifier, that is 6fttall could jump and reach a total height of 14ft: 1 + 4 (Str Mod) + 9 (6ft x 1.5 for the height).Constitution Checks
+Example: A character with a +4 Strength Modifier, that is 6fttall could jump and reach a total height of 14ft: 1 + 4 (Str Mod) + 9 (6ft x 1.5 for the height).Checks that test a character's endurance, fortitude, or vitality are considered Constitution Checks instead of Constitution Saves.

 During travel, if you decide to push onward and travel for longer than normally possible, have that be a Constitution Check instead of a Save.
 Instead of Saves for levels of Exhaustion, or things that involve your characters overall endurance, having them be Checks instead would make it much scarier.
 Often these moments end up being Constitution Saves which is too generous in my opinion.